amrutprabhu/amrutprabhu.github.io/_posts/2021-04-28-apache-airflow-2-0-practical-jump-start.md

 So let's start.
 <br/>
 <br/>
-# Running Airflow Locally with Docker
+# Running Apache Airflow Locally with Docker

-The official site provides a [docker-compose file](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html#docker-compose-yaml) with all the components needed to run Airflow.
+The official Airflow site provides a [docker-compose file](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html#docker-compose-yaml) with all the components needed to run Airflow.
 Once you download the docker-compose file, You can start it using the docker-compose command.

 ```
 docker-compose up -d